This tutorial demonstrates how to clean up data in Excel and Google Sheets.

 Optionally, before you start cleaning the data, you can ask Google for cleanup suggestions based on the imported data.

-- In the Menu, select Data > Data cleanup > Cleanup suggestions.
+- In the Menu, go to Data > Data cleanup > Cleanup suggestions.

 You could also use this feature once you have completed cleaning the data to check for anything you may have missed.
 Don’t let this be your only check, though!
 It’s still important to review the data with your specific needs in mind.